Cannabis Vaporizing 101: What Temperature Is Best?

 - 320°F = Mellow feel-good high: You get the deep lung refreshment and flavor of pinene, the relaxation and spicy notes of beta-caryophyllene, and all that THC.

 - 365°F = Intense energetic high: As you start vaping myrcene, your THC high will skyrocket.
-Limonene will increase THC absorption in the mouth and mucous membranes of the lungs and sinus.
-If your strain has lots of CBN, the intensity will balance into a lasting cerebral euphoria.
+Limonene will increase THC absorption in the mouth and mucous membranes of the lungs and sinuses.
+If your strain has a lot of CBN, the effect will balance into a lasting cerebral euphoria.

 - 428°F = Deep body relaxation high: CBC and linalool knock you back, a couch-locking Indica experience best suited for deep pain relief.

 When you come right down to it, if you are vaping, you will find your own best temperature.
-It will be a trial and error “journey.”
-One smoker likes this strain or that strain.
+It will be a trial-and-error journey.”
+One smoker likes this strain, another likes that strain.
 Another smoker prefers THC to CBD high or vice versa.
 It’s pretty much the same with vaping.
 If you are new to it, you can talk to friends or check with your budtender.

-But, if you invest in a quality vaporizer with a Temperature Control feature, you should be able to narrow in on the temperature best for the device, the strain, the smoke, and the effect.
+But if you invest in a quality vaporizer with a Temperature Control feature, you should be able to narrow in on the temperature that works best for the device, the strain, the smoke, and the effect.